Alimir/wp-ulike/readme.txt

 **Analytics That Matter:** A real-time dashboard showing your most popular content, voting statistics, engagement trends, and detailed logs.
 This isn't fluff—it's actionable data.

-**Templates You Can Customize:** Multiple button styles that actually look good.
-Match your site's design, customize colors and text, all through the settings panel.
+**Live Preview Customizer:** Design your buttons in real-time with our built-in customizer panel.
+See every change instantly as you adjust colors, borders, spacing, typography, and more.
+No more guessing how your buttons will look—watch them update in real-time.
+It's like having a design studio built right into the plugin.
+Multiple button styles included, all customizable.
 No coding required.

 **Built for Speed:** Vanilla JavaScript (no jQuery), optimized for performance, compatible with every major caching plugin.
 Your site won't slow down.